Deal with privacy breaches quickly

 Managing a privacy breach

-There are four steps to respond to a breach in privacy:
+There are four phases to respond to a breach in privacy:

-If your initiative suspects a privacy breach, employees must try to control it right away.
+If your initiative suspects a privacy breach, employees must try to contain it right away.
 Then, employees should notify privacy and security officials of the potential or confirmed breach.

 Your initiative needs to work with the privacy experts to decide whether a full assessment of the breach is needed.

-When the breach is contained, work with your privacy experts to put in place measures to reduce the risk of it happening again, including informing the public.
+When the breach is contained, work with your privacy experts to put in place measures to reduce the risk to individuals and the institution, including by informing the affected individuals.

 Your initiative needs to put in place prevention measures to reduce the risk of a future breach occurring.
 These measures must be put in place within a suitable time frame.